kailafitz/cs50finalproject/README.md

 ###### Notes on delete_job(id) route function

-- Current active user is gotten from active JWT
-- An id is taken as argument and used to query the Job in question
-- Record is deleted from database
+- Record is deleted from database using the id passed from url

 ###### Notes on invoice(id) route function

-- Current active user is gotten from active JWT
-- An id is taken as argument and used to query the Job in question and associated BankAccount, UserAddress and Employer
+- An id is used to query the Job in question and associated BankAccount, UserAddress and Employer
-- Return the database objects in dictionary
+- Return the serialised models a in dictionary

 ###### Notes on logout() route function